Triment/react-markdown-editor/README.md

-# A editor supports Latex by katex
+# An editor supports Latex by katex

 Screenshot：